“Tychson Hill”

 2013 | exotic | Purple fruits, white flowers, grilled meats, plump | * | ||

-Characterexotic High-Level NotesPurple fruits, white flowers, grilled meats, plump Delicious Now, In Its 20 Yr PeakDiscover Now, Will Evolve (20+ Yr)*Tasting NotesWith its tantalizing interplay of sweet and savory, the 2013 "IX Estate" Syrah exhibits the hallmarks of a memorable vintage.
-With a captivating perfume of red raspberry and crushed rocks, this vibrant nose is interspersed with scents of peppered meats and barbecue spice rub.
-Scents of the IX Estate garrigue, like the native sage and fresh bay laurel leaves, bring even more complexity to this powerfully concentrated wine.
-The iron component of the weathered volcanic soils at IX Estate lends a strong note of pure minerality into the wine.
-The vivid red flavors fill the palate along with perfectly plush tannins that are salivating and satisfying.
-This vintage of Syrah has an incredible viscosity on the palate that helps carry the aromas into a long persistent finish.
-Climatic ConditionsWith an ideal blend of cool and warm weather at the right time, the 2013 vintage gave us perfectly ripened fruit with wonderfully preserved flavors.
-What was perhaps atypical of 2013 was the rainfall pattern, as we were in the second year of a drought; beyond January, we had no rain.
-In a sense, the 2013 season was "made to order."
-By mid-September, we reached a pattern of sunny and mild weather, by which point the berries had attained an unbelievable intensity of flavor, color, and tannin.
-With fruit so rich in flavor and texture, we found the wines extracted very effortlessly and thus the balance between power and elegance in the 2013 vintage was achieved with shorter macerations in the cellar. |
+Characterexotic High-Level NotesPurple fruits, white flowers, grilled meats, plump Delicious Now, In Its 20 Yr PeakDiscover Now, Will Evolve (20+ Yr)*Tasting NotesWith its tantalizing interplay of sweet and savory, the 2013 "IX Estate" Syrah exhibits the hallmarks of an unforgettable vintage.
+With a captivating perfume of red raspberry and crushed rocks, the vibrant nose is interspersed with scents of peppered meats and barbecue spice rub.
+Scents of IX Estate’s signature garrigue, like the native sage and fresh bay laurel leaves, bring even more complexity to this powerfully concentrated wine.
+The iron component of the weathered, volcanic soils lends a strong note of pure minerality to the wine.
+Vivid, red flavors fill the palate along with perfectly plush tannins that are salivating and satisfying.
+The 2013 “IX Estate” Syrah has an incredible viscosity to the palate that helps carry the effusive aromas into its long, persistent finish.
+Climatic ConditionsWith the ideal blend of cool and warm weather at the right time, the 2013 growing season gave us perfectly ripened fruit, with purely preserved flavors, and inky grape skins.
+What was somewhat atypical about 2013 was the rainfall pattern, as we were in our second year of a drought.
+All of our winter rain fell in late 2012 and a small amount in January.
+Beyond January, we had no rain, yet the weather, as it relates to temperature and fog patterns, was absolutely magical.
+With a classically timed budbreak to start the season, then gorgeous warm weather during bloom, the vines set a homogenous and fruitful crop—an ideal setup to harvest.
+In a sense, the 2013 season was “made to order.”
+By mid-September, we reached a holding pattern of sunny and mild weather.
+By that point, the berries had attained an unbelievable intensity of flavor, color, and delicious tannin.
+The 2013 vintage was one that tested our courage to pick early rather than our patience to ripen the fruit longer.
+That same fortitude and self-restraint carried into the winemaking.
+With fruit so rich in flavor and texture, we found the wines extracted very effortlessly, and thus the balance between power and elegance in the 2013 vintage was achieved with shorter macerations in the cellar. |

 |||||